ozfortress/ozfortress_docs/docs/rules/infractions.md

     The Behaviour Panel reserves the right to issue infractions and/or ban to a person based on the offence, including offences committed whilst that person is already serving a ban.

 ## About Player Behaviour Infractions
-ozfortress polices behaviour using a system of infraction points.
-You are issued infraction points that correspond to specific breaches which carry different amounts of points and expiration times depending on the tier of the offence.
-Each player starts with 0 infraction points.
+ozfortress polices player behaviour using a system of infraction points.
+Infractions are split into different tiers, of which each tier carries more severe point totals and expiration times.
+Each person starts with 0 infraction points.

-Bans will be issued at different point levels, and carry different ban lengths and game bans depending on how many points you have accrued.
-Additionally, we list the infractions that can be issued and their corresponding rule.
-Infractions are active from their issue date (which can be seen on your profile), not from when a report is made.
+Bans will be issued at different point thresholds, and carry different ban lengths depending on which threshold is reached.
+Infractions are active from their issue date (seen on your profile), not from when a report is submitted or reviewed.

 ### Infraction Threshold Bans
 Bans are issued at different point thresholds, and carry different ban lengths depending on how many points a person has accrued.
 [Infraction Threshold bans](/info/bans/#infraction-threshold-bans) and each ban level can be seen [below](/rules/infractions/#infraction-threshold-ban-levels).